 Four Human Virtues:

-Prudence: The virtue of prudence is the gift we use to take the more general moral principles given us by God and apply them to concrete and real life situations.
-It’s the ability to use the moral law in our daily life.
-It connects the law to our particular situation in life.
-Prudence is also considered the “Mother of all Virtue” in that it directs all the rest.
-It is a sort of foundational virtue that enables us to make good moral judgments and decisions.
+Prudence: The virtue of prudence is the gift we use to take the more general moral principles given us by God and to apply them to concrete, real life situations.
+Prudence applies the moral law to our daily life.
+It connects law, in general, to our particular life situations.
+Prudence is also considered the “Mother of all Virtue” in that it directs all the others.
+It is a sort of foundational virtue upon which others are constructed, enabling us to make good moral judgments and decisions.
 Prudence strengthens us to act in accord with God’s will.
-Prudence is primarily an exercise of our intellect in that it enables us to make good practical judgments within our conscience.
+Prudence is primarily an exercise of our intellect, which enables our consciences to make good practical judgments.

-Justice: Our relationship with God as well as our relationship with others requires we offer them the proper love and respect they deserve.
+Justice: Our relationship with God and others requires that we render them the proper love and respect they are due.
 Justice, like prudence, enables us to concretely apply the moral principles of proper respect of God and others to concrete situations.
-Justice toward God takes on an attitude of proper reverence and worship in that we are able to know how God wants us to revere Him and worship Him here and now.
-Similarly, justice toward others enables us to treat them in accord with their rights and dignity.
-We just know what love and respect look like in our daily interactions with them.
+Justice toward God consists of proper reverence and worship.
+It entails knowing how God wants us to revere and worship Him right here and right now.
+Similarly, justice toward others manifests itself in treating them according to their rights and dignity.
+Justice knows what love and respect are due to others in our daily interactions.